danpecher/100-days-of-code/r1-log.md

 ### R1D26
 Today I read more about testing and minitest.
 I will start over with the 100daysofcode app and this time will make it less javascript-heavy and more tests-heavy.
 Redux/React isn't really needed in this project (and i knew that) but it was a good exercise.

+### R1D27
+I wrote down all functionality in great detail https://github.com/danpecher/daysofcode-simple/blob/master/README.md and wrote first tests.
+It feels better to practice TDD and have the tests covering your back, once you pass the initial resistance to write them.